apamal/react-starter/README.md

 - Clone down the repo
 - Run `npm install` to install all of the dependencies
-- On your terminal, run `webpack -w`
+- On your terminal, run `npm start`